-As a leading educational institution, the mission of SJECCD is to meet the diverse educational and workforce needs of our community by empowering our students to become agents for socioeconomic change.
+As a leading educational institution, the mission of SJECCD is to meet the diverse educational and workforce needs of our community by empowering our students to become agents of socio-economic change.

-By the year 2017, SJECCD becomes the premier institution for advancing opportunity, equity and social justice for everyone through educational excellence.
+SJECCD is the premier post-secondary education institution in our region for advancing opportunity, equity, and social justice through educational excellence.

 History of San José - Evergreen Community College District